Egyptian Mau Breed Council

 CFA SHOW STATISTICS

 Link to information regarding study on Urate Urolithiasis - Study on Urate Urolithiasis - search to identify issues related with recent studies on urate stones.
 Looking for samples from as many affected and non-affected samples as possible.
 For details on how to submit click on link above or contact Melanie Morgan for assistance.
+Note that the research to identify the Gene is underway.

 Feline Genome project - search for the silver identifier - looking for samples from as many Egyptian Maus as possible.
 For details on how to submit click above link or contact Melanie Morgan for help.